Implementation of full and simplified likelihoods in CheckMATE: Technical implementation

 Since the evaluation of full likelihoods is normally time-consuming, it is not practical for large scans of the parameter space.
-Therefore, the alternative approach to likelihood evaluation is based on the concept of simplified likelihood~\cite{ATL-PHYS-PUB-2021-038}.
+Therefore, the alternative approach is based on the concept of simplified likelihood~\cite{ATL-PHYS-PUB-2021-038}.
 In this case, the background model is approximated with the total SM background rate obtained in the background-only fit in the full model.
 A single nuisance parameter correlated over all bins and representing post-fit background uncertainty is constrained by the unit normal distribution.
-The evaluation is also performed using the \texttt{pyhf} package.
+The evaluation is also performed using the \textsc{Pyhf} package.
+As such, a simplified likelihood can usually be constructed from publicly available information for many ATLAS studies.\footnote{Another approach was adopted in \textsc{MadAnalysis}: the \textsc{Simplify} tool~\cite{simplify} is used to construct simplified likelihoods from full likelihood models, and technically both approaches should be equivalent.} In \CM{} this is performed on the fly in a dedicated routine.
+This feature should be used with caution, and we advise cross-checking with the full likelihood calculation.
+In certain situations, the simplified likelihood can result in significant over-constraining of models, as it was shown in Ref.~\cite{Lahiri:2025opz} (Appendix A2) in the case of invisible Higgs boson decays in an implementation of the ATLAS analysis~\cite{ATLAS:2022yvh}.
+By default, \CM{} performs full likelihood fits and the simplified method has to be activated using \texttt{Model:~simple}, see Tab.~\ref{tab:cmparams}.

 \newcolumntype{H}{>{\setbox0=\hbox\bgroup}c<{\egroup}@{}}